PyTables/PyTables/doc/source/usersguide/libref.rst

 Helper classes
 --------------
-.. move this section into its own file

 This section describes some classes that do not fit in any other section and that mainly serve for ancillary purposes.